d2xterr/d2xterr/README.md

 ### Mappy

-A Rocket League mod that allows custom player names, asset swapping, and other customization features.
+A Rocket League mod that allows asset swapping, and other customization features.

 ---